The Accidental Mountaineer & the Seven Summits challenge

 Since 2007, Dad had spent his time in retirement caring for our mother – who had suffered a debilitating brain hemorrhage while on vacation.
 What is now sadly apparent is that while caring for Mum, Dad had neglected to look after his own health.

 Keeping my word from Spain, I flew home to be with him and spent the next 2 months there, until he had stabilized and was back home and on dialysis.
 This was another eye-opener for our family – not realizing the severity of the treatment and its impact on the body.
 For those of you who do not know – dialysis is basically the equivalent of chemo with out the hair loss.
-Dad was exhausted upon return each of the three days a week he went for dialysis – and had less and no energy whatsoever.
+Dad was exhausted upon return each of the three days a week he went for dialysis – and had no energy whatsoever while waiting on the next session.

 Speaking of Aconcagua – I had decided on a third attempt that coming December and as usual, had booked the trip well in advance.
 In early November I returned home to be with family as Dad was once again back in hospital.
 After a brief period of improvement he now appeared to be regressing, and each day seemed just that bit weaker.
 My sister and I rotated the afternoon and evening visits and while he was weak, the doctors felt he would recover.
 On Thanksgiving Thursday we dropped into him as he was wrapping up dialysis and just before going to bed.
 He seemed so weak, but still managing to stay positive.
 We wished him good night and headed home, planning to return in the morning.
 Later that night we got a call from the hospital, and so it was, on the eve of his 75th birthday, Dad lost his struggle with kidney disease.